Karnak

 codename: "basic.dicom.profile"

-Example of a complete and valid profile yaml file that applies only the Basic DICOM Profile:
+Below is a minimal but complete profile that applies only the Basic DICOM Profile:

 name: "Dicom Basic Profile"